oslabs-beta/troveql/README.md

 const cache = new TroveQLCache(capacity, graphQLAPI, useTroveMetrics, mutations);
 ```

-3. Add the /troveql and, if applicable, /trovemetrics endpoints.
+3. Add the /troveql and, if applicable, /trovemetrics endpoints
 ```javascript
 // REQUIRED
 app.use(express.json())